azumieflare/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+1. Loading from save file

+   1. If an existing save file exists, taskmasterpro will load from it.
+In the event an error occurs (invalid data or no save file), it will launch with sample data instead.

+### Adding an employee

+1. Adding a employee

+    1. Prerequisites: No employees are currently added.

+    1. Test case: `add n/Test p/98765432 e/test@gmail.com a/Kent Ridge`<br>
+       Expected: A new employee with the corresponding details is added.

+    1. Test case: `add n/Test p/98765432 e/test@gmail.com a/Kent Ridge`<br>
+       Expected: Employee is not added as an employee with the same name already exists.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `add`, `add n/`, `...` <br>
+       Expected: An error message will show up on the status message saying which fields are missing.
+Note that the fields n/, p/, e/ and a/ are necessary to add a new employee.

-### Deleting a employee
+### Deleting an employee (note that this is similar for tasks)

 1. Deleting a employee while all employees are being shown

    1. Prerequisites: List all employees using the `list` command.
-Multiple employees in the list.
+Multiple employees in the list from employee ID 1 to 5.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: Employee with the ID 1 is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No employee is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x does not belong to any employee ID)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Adding a task

+1. Add a new task

+    1. Test case: `task New Task`<br>
+       Expected: A new task with the name "New Task" is added.

+    1. Test case: `task`<br>
+       Expected: Task is not added due to missing task name.
+Error details shown in the status message.
+Status bar remains the same.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. _In the event there is no save file or corrupted data in the save file, it will launch with sample data instead.

 ## **Planned Enhancements**